reddit/devvit/devvit-docs/versioned_docs/version-0.10/post_size.md

 ## Post height

 Height is a property on `addCustomPostType`.
-You can set the height to regular or tall.
+You can set the height to `regular` or `tall`.
 By default, posts are regular height.

 ### [Playground link](https://developers.reddit.com/play#pen/N4IgdghgtgpiBcIQBoQGcBOBjBICWUADgPYYAuABMACIwBudeZAvhQGYbFQUDkAAgBN6jMgHpCAVwBGAGzxYAtBEJ4eAHTAbaDJgDoIAgQGEJaMlwAKxMwBUAnoRgAKYBooVIseLwBy0GDzIbhQAFjB4AOYhZN48ZBAyMoHBGDBgQhjeAPpYxGBkMAAelAC8AHxUwe6pZBIYYBROVe4UADyyxFgA1mhlze6toh3dvc0AlMHMGswTmmBFJOQUQmwQEjKU2iIoIHQwGGh4eQgAjMxAA)